Finance Minister Nirmala Sitharaman tabled Economic Survey 2019-2020 in both the houses of Parliament.

 9. Indian GDP estimates can be trusted

-When many are now sceptical about the authenticity and accuracy of the GDP figures released by the Government of India, the Survey says that GDP estimates can be trusted.
+While many are now skeptical about the authenticity and accuracy of the GDP figures released by the Government of India, the Survey says that GDP estimates can be trusted.

-10. Use of principles of behavioural economics as instruments of economic policy
+10. Use of principles of behavioral economics as instruments of economic policy

-This year’s ES like last year ES, use principles of behavioural economics as instruments of economic policy.
-This is used as an easy prism to have insights about human behaviour.
+This year’s ES like last year’s ES, uses principles of behavioral economics as instruments of economic policy.
+This is used as an easy prism to gain insights about human behavior.

 In this context, the Economic Survey 2019-20 presents “Thalinomics”- an attempt to relate economics to the common person using something that he or she encounters every day – a plate of food i.e. a Thali.